501A-gh/tsuika/README.md

-# Trim v1.6
+# Trim v1.7

 A design library thats lets you add advanced looking components.
 Trim Design Tools aims to provide people advanced looking components with a simple touch.

 Using only Trim can be fairly limiting, so it is advised to modify the CSS so that it can suit your needs more personally.

-## v1.6 New Features:
+## Latest Release Changes / Features:
-- Button Web Component
+- Renamed Button Web Component
+- Side-navbar Web Component
-- Link Web Component
+- Loading Screen Web Component
-- Responsive Design for flex-card
-- Content Card class adjusted

 ![Trim-Logo](trimBanner.png)